Josep Rull

-In the 2019 general election he was head of the Together for Catalonia candidacy for the Province of Tarragona.
+In the April 2019 Spanish general election, Rull was head of the Together for Catalonia candidacy for the Province of Tarragona.
 After being elected for the Congress of Deputies, he resigned as member of the Parliament of Catalonia on 18 May 2019.
-He was sworn in on 20 May 2019, but on 24 May, by a recommendation of the Supreme Court, the Board of the Congress suspended him and other Catalan independence leaders that were elected lawmakers.
+He was sworn in on 20 May 2019; on 24 May 2019, by a recommendation of the Supreme Court, the Board of the Congress suspended him and other Catalan independence leaders that were elected lawmakers.
+He was pardoned and released, along with the other 8 jailed Catalonia independence leaders, in June 2021.
+On 13 February 2023, he had his disqualification waived by the Supreme Court, allowing him again to run for office.
+On June 10 2024, after being elected as deputy in that year's elections, he was sworn in as President of the Parliament of Catalonia.

 Biography

 Graduate in Law from the Autonomous University of Barcelona, he is a member of the Illustrious Bar Association of Terrassa.

 Local career

 In 1986 he joined the "Nationalist Youth of Catalonia" (JNC) in Terrassa, and he was the general secretary of this organization between 1994 and 1998.
 In 1989 he joined the political party Democratic Convergence of Catalonia.
 Between 1993 and 1995 he worked as a collaborator of the legal services of the Catalan Association of Municipalities and later as the head of the Institutional Relations of the Board of Waste (1995–1997).